fahernkhan/fahernkhan/README.md

 ⚙️ Learning: Advanced Data Engineering Architecture | Cloud Data Platform | DataOps Practices

-I am an Tech and Data enthusiast focused on developing innovative and impactful technology solutions.
-I have experience in building IoT systems from scratch, starting from planning, prototyping, to implementing solutions in real-world environments.

-I also have strong knowledge in the field of Machine Learning and can apply Machine Learning techniques to improve the efficiency of IoT systems and enhance the overall system performance.
-I have skills in data processing, predictive model creation, algorithm development, and Machine Learning system optimization.

 I am interested in new challenges in the field of IoT and Machine Learning and strive to continue learning and growing

 - 🔭 I’m currently working As a Engineer